valu-digital/wp-testing-tools/README.md

 # WP Testing Tools

 Testing WordPress plugins is PITA.
-The wp-browser project makes it possible but because it requires a working WordPress installation to work setting it up is very laborious.
+The wp-browser project makes it possible but because it requires a working WordPress installation to work.
+Setting it up is very laborious.
 This project aims to automate that part.

 It contains following components: